DevExpress/devextreme-demos/README.md

     }
     ```

-1. Prepare ASP.NET demos for launch and development:
+1. Prepare ASP.NET demos for launch and development.
+Run this command in the `mobile/GitHub_Demos` repository.
     ```
     npm run prepare-mvc
     ```
+    For this, you need .NET Framework 4.5.2 installed on your device.
+You can download a full Developer Pack here: [.NET 4.5.2 Developer Pack Installer](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net452-developer-pack-offline-installer).

-1. Open the ASP.NET or ASP.NET Core project in Visual Studio and add or edit demos there.
+1. Open the `NetCoreDemos/DevExtreme.NETCore.Demos.sln` or `MVCDemos/DevExtreme.MVC.Demos.sln` project in Visual Studio and add or edit demos there.

 ## See Also